labwc/labwc.github.io/src/integration.md

 # 12. GTK {#gtk}

-In some recent GTK (>=4.16) applications the File Chooser defaults to using xdg-portal technology which may not work depending on your system setup.
+In some recent GTK (>=4.16) applications (e.g. Gnome's Simple-Scan and Clapper) the File Chooser defaults to using xdg-portal technology which may not work depending on your system setup.
 There are at least two ways to fallback to a 'normal' File Chooser:

 1. Set the environment variable `GDK_DEBUG=no-portals` (in for example `$HOME/.config/labwc/environment`)